Intestacy

 House

-If the house of deceased is vacant, make sure it is insured and secure.
+If the house of the deceased is vacant, make sure it is insured and secure.

 Death Certificate